bruno-sca/nutcache-challenge-BrunoAssuncao/README.md

 ### API Error

 The crudcrud.com api has a limit of 100 request a day.
-If this  is reached, follow the following instructions.
+If this limit is reached, follow the following instructions.

 1. Go to https://crudcrud.com/
 2. Copy the API url